 This document sets out authorized settlement offers for campaign finance violations, in lieu of pursuing court action.
 It includes recommended settlement amounts for specific situations.
-The Commission's authority to make settlement offers is set out in WIS.
-STAT. § 19.49(1)(b).
+The Commission's authority to make settlement offers is set out in Wis.
+Stat. § 19.49(1)(b).
 The Commission may specify settlement amounts for certain violations and may compromise and settle those matters without formal investigation.
 If an individual or committee chooses not to accept a settlement offer, the Commission may bring a civil action and seek the maximum forfeitures provided by law, including costs and attorneys' fees.
 The Commission's primary interest is providing timely and accurate campaign finance information to the public, and collection of settlements is secondary.
-The Commission adopted this schedule at its October 10, 2016, meeting.
-This schedule has since been codified in WIS.
-ADMIN.
-CODE CH.
-ETH 26.
-At its meeting on June 18, 2019, the Commission began the process of revising the standard settlement schedule and making appropriate changes to WIS.
-ADMIN.
-CODE CH.
-ETH 26.
+This schedule is codified in Wis.
+Admin.
+Code ETH 26.